 12. Salvation is a good work of God, and God always finishes what He starts.
 In Philippians 1:6, Paul says to the Christians of Philippi, “He who has begun a good work in you will complete it until the day of Jesus Christ.”
 If a person got saved, and then lost that salvation, that would amount to God failing to finish a job He started.
 That kind of thing doesn’t happen with God.

 13. The Christian has a reserved inheritance in heaven that does not fade away.
 The passage on this is 1 Peter 1:3-4.
-The inheritance is described as “incorruptible” and “undefiled.”
-That fact that it does not fade away means that nothing the Christian does or doesn’t do can cause him to miss out on this heavenly inhertiance.
+This inheritance is described as “incorruptible” and “undefiled.”
+That fact that it does not fade away means that nothing the Christian does or doesn’t do can cause him to miss out on this heavenly inheritance.

 14. God will present the Christian as faultless before Himself.
-According to Jude verse 24, the Christian doesn’t have to keep himself from stumbling or worry about how he will look when he stands before God.
+According to Jude verse 24, the Christian does not have to keep himself from stumbling or worry about how he will look when he stands before God.
 It is God Himself who will present the Christian as faultless.

 15. The Christian has passed from spiritual death to life.
 In John 5:24, Jesus says, “Most assuredly, I say to you, he who hears My word and believes in Him who sent Me has everlasting life, and shall not come into judgment, but has passed from death unto life.”
-The Bible teaches that each person is born “dead in trespasses and sins” (Ephesians 2:1; Psalm 51:5).
-When an individual believes in (places his faith in) Jesus as Savior, that person gains eternal life.
+You see, the Bible teaches that each person is born “dead in trespasses and sins” (Ephesians 2:1; Psalm 51:5), but when an individual believes in (places faith in) Jesus as Savior, that person gains eternal life.
 This is what Jesus meant by “has passed from death into life.”
-But there are no Bible passages that speak of passing from death into life and then back into death.
+Furthermore, there are no Bible passages that speak of passing from death into life and then back into death.

 16. Jesus will confirm the Christian to the end.
 1 Corinthians 1:8 is the proof text on this.
 It doesn’t say that Jesus will confirm the Christian to the time when the Christian sins too much.
-It says He will confirm the Christian to the end.
+To the contrary, it says that He will confirm the Christian to the end.
 That is eternal security.

 17. Jesus makes intercession with God the Father for the Christian.
 In Luke 22:31-32, Jesus says to Peter, “Simon, Simon!
 Indeed, Satan has asked for you, that he may sift you as wheat.
 But I have prayed for you that your faith should not fail.”
 Notice the link between Christ’s praying and Peter’s faith not failing.
-This same idea can be applied to all Christians because of Hebrews 7:22-28.
-Verse 25 of that passage says of Jesus: “Therefore He is also able to save to the uttermost those who come to God through Him, since He always lives to make intercession for them.”
+This same idea can be applied to all Christians because of Hebrews 7:22-28, verse 25 of which says of Jesus: “Therefore He is also able to save to the uttermost those who come to God through Him, since He always lives to make intercession for them.”

 19. The Christian has been made accepted in Jesus.
 In Ephesians 1:6, Paul says that Christians have been made “accepted in the Beloved.”
-“Beloved” is a name for Jesus.
-God the Father doesn’t accept Christians because of their good works.
+“Beloved” is a title for Jesus.
+The point is that God the Father doesn’t accept Christians because of their good works.
 He accepts them because He accepts Jesus and they are “in” Jesus.
 As long as He accepts Jesus, He must accept those in Jesus.

-So, there you have it: a list of twenty Bible evidences for the eternal security of the Christian.
+So, there you have it, a list of 20 Bible evidences for the eternal security of the Christian.
 As a child of God, the disobedient Christian can experience God’s whippings (Hebrews 12:5-11).
-In the worst-case scenarios, he can even be put to an early death by God (1 John 5:16-17; 1 Corinthians 11:27-30).
+In worst-case scenarios, he can even be put to an early death by God (1 John 5:16-17; 1 Corinthians 11:27-30).
 But he can never lose his salvation.
-Salvation cannot be produced by good works (Ephesians 2:8-9) and it cannot be lost by bad works.
+Since salvation cannot be produced by good works (Ephesians 2:8-9) it cannot be lost by bad works.

-Of course, having a proper understanding of eternal security should lead the Christian to do a better job of serving the Lord.
+Of course, having a proper understanding of eternal security should lead the Christian to do a better (not worse) job of serving the Lord.
 If you know your eternal destiny is fixed and secure, you can take the time you would spend worrying about that destiny and use it to serve the Lord all the more.
-Eternal security should make the Christian more appreciative of what God has done, is doing, and will do for him.
-And out of that appreciation should flow better service to God, not to get saved or stay saved, but to act saved.
+Basically, eternal security should make the Christian very appreciative of what God has done, is doing, and will do for him, and out of that appreciation should flow better service to God.
+That’s how the transition is made from being saved to acting saved.